yeatscircle/myTransformers/docs/source/en/model_doc/colpali.md

 import requests
 import torch
 from PIL import Image
-from transformers import ColPaliForRetrieval, ColPaliProcessor
+from myTransformers import ColPaliForRetrieval, ColPaliProcessor

 # Load model (bfloat16 support is limited; fallback to float32 if needed)
 model = ColPaliForRetrieval.from_pretrained(